 Creative Programming for Non-IT Students 30ec

-No profession in the world is conceivable without an ICT component.
-ICT applications are used at every level in business, education or government.
-The modern professional must not only be able to understand how such an application "thinks", but must often also be able to provide applications with additional and specific tasks.
-Computational thinking is key.
+No profession in the world is conceivable without an IT component.
+IT applications are used at every level in business, education or government.

 This minor is offered by the study program computer science.

 The minor covers 840 SBU = 30 EC.
 Within this module, work is done on competences related to the analysis, design and realization of applications.
 This is in line with the competences as described in the Dutch HBO-I domain.
 We work individually and in groups.
 Lessons and studio are completely online.

 This minor also focuses on personal learning style and development within this field.
 Questions such as: How did you learn and how can you relate what you learned to your own study and field?

 The minor is completely online and all teaching materials are also offered online.
 Almost all teaching materials are in English.
 Several times a week, also at different times, you have meetings and other activities.
 This is a fairly full and full-time program (unsuitable for part-time students) and cannot be combined with internships or other study obligations.

 The minor is accessible to every regular full-time HBO student, with the exception of ICT students.
 No programming experience or knowledge is required.